-The International Mermaid Museum is dedicated to teaching ocean ecology from seashore to sea floor immersed in mermaid mythology.
-All oceanic countries have mermaid lore thus providing a
+The International Mermaid Museum is dedicated to teaching ocean ecology from seashore to sea floor immersed in mermaid mythology uniting world oceanic cultures.

 thread of connectivity and commonality between and through both community and

 Mermaids in storytelling encourage people to see the undersea

 environment, not just through the lens of marine life, but through the view of

 humans in the underwater world, thus helping them better understand the

 importance of clean oceans, the sea as a living environment, and the reality of